MoscaDotTo/Winapp2/winapp2ool/modules/uwpbuilder/readme.md

 - Consistency: every UWP entry receives the same baseline cleaning coverage, generated from a single template
 - Brevity: `Package=` + a category key is a complete entry; `%Package%` abstracts away verbose package folder paths everywhere else
 - Hybrid app support: apps with both a UWP package and a win32 installation can carry both sets of keys in one definition
-- Embedded browser coverage: apps using WebView2 (EBWebView) or QTWebEngine can generate FileKeys from a shared scaffold catalog
+- Embedded browser coverage: apps using WebView2 (EBWebView), QtWebEngine, or Electron can generate FileKeys from shared scaffold catalogs

 ---